Even though 2020 was a long and hard year in many ways, I still found many many books to add to my favorites list. Here were my favorites.

 In a world where magic comes in the form of manifesting birds, Aella of House Shrike is deemed a renegade when she manifests bees.
 And it’s up to her to figure out how to use her magic, decide is the mysterious Osprey is a friend or a foe, and unravel the dark secrets at the heart of the Empire.
 Above all, she has to be relentless.

 This was the first series I’ve read by Sarah K.L.
-Wilson and they all came out in 2020 (Send some of your magic writing dust my way!).
+Wilson and they all came out in 2020 (Sarah, if you're reading this, send some of your magic writing dust my way!).
 This year I plan to work my way through her backlist because if this series was so good, I can’t wait to read her other ones.
-For the books she plans on releasing this year she has a “vote with your preorder” promo going on right now.
-Check it out: http://www.sarahklwilson.com/vote-with-your-preorder

 On Wings and Ash